Retrieval Augmented Generation

 Please note that you'll need to ensure that the input and output data types are compatible with the transformer models and the Alibi-Explain explainer.
 The custom MLServer models for input and output transformations should handle this conversion.

-Finally, keep an eye on the resource usage and cluster load, ensuring that your infrastructure can handle the concurrent requests made by the pipeline. <|end|>
+Finally, keep an eye on the resource usage and cluster load, ensuring that your infrastructure can handle the concurrent requests made by the pipeline. <|end|>We can see that the phi-3.5 model does a decent job as well.

 To delete the pipelines, run the following commands: